-Cornell Health does not provide services for children of students, with the exception of our pharmacy and travel clinic services.
+Cornell Health does not provide services for children of students, with the exception of our pharmacy and travel services.
 However, we hope the following information is helpful to parents who are studying on Cornell’s Ithaca campus.

 We also encourage you to refer to Cornell’s Students with Families website and the Graduate School’s Students with Partners and Families information for more helpful resources.

 Support for parents

 Students who are also parents have unique challenges and stressors that may affect their health and well-being.
 When you visit Cornell Health for your own health care needs, don’t hesitate to let your providers know you’re a parent so they can be sensitive to that dimension of your life.